 I. Accessible Materials

-In converting printed text into an alternate medium, SSD will try to honor the student’s request for a preferred medium.
-However, depending on the date the material is presented to SSD, the quality of the printed material, the volume and the expected time for return, SSD must make the decision as to which medium would be most expedient in converting the material.
+In converting printed text into an alternate format, SSD will try to honor the student’s request for a preferred format.
+However, depending on the date the material is presented to SSD, the quality of the printed material, the volume and the expected time for return, SSD must make the decision as to which form would be most expedient in converting the material.

 II.
 Accessible Formats

 SSD will make printed material available in the following formats:

 - Electronic text– class material will be scanned into PDF format.Students can convert the files to audio format using Kurzweil.

 - Braille– students may e-mail Word document attachments, or drop off hard copies that will be scanned and produced in Braille format.
 SSD will not bind the material.

 NOTE: In order to complete the high speed scanning process, books and course packets will be taken apart.
 Since the books are taken apart, there is virtually no resale value.
 SSD will not rebind the books.
 The student has the option to provide SSD with quality xeroxed copies of their assignments instead of having bindings removed from textbooks.